darksideoftheshmoo/cellID-linux/README.md

 ### macOS

-macOS bundles `openlibm`, but it may not be found by `pkg-config` automatically.
+`openlibm` it not found by `pkg-config` automatically, and needs to be manually configured:

     export PKG_CONFIG_PATH="/usr/local/opt/openlibm/lib/pkgconfig"

+To build and install, please cd into the directory with the CellID files and run:

     autoreconf -fvi
     ./configure
     make -j8
     sudo make install

-If it does not work saying it doesn't find `openlibm`, you may have to install `openlibm` separately with brew.

 ### Troubleshooting compilation